dankoch/reckonersite/README.md

 [![Front Page: Anonymous](https://s3.amazonaws.com/Working_Dan_Files/Reckoner+Mockups/Front+Page+Logged+Out+Thumbnail.gif)](https://s3.amazonaws.com/Working_Dan_Files/Reckoner+Mockups/Front+Page+Logged+Out.gif)
 [![User Profile](https://s3.amazonaws.com/Working_Dan_Files/Reckoner+Mockups/Profile+Main+Page+Thumbnail.gif)](https://s3.amazonaws.com/Working_Dan_Files/Reckoner+Mockups/Profile+Main+Page.gif)

 There's some salty language in the sample data, but The Reckoner was designed as a civil, long-standing resource meant to provide honest, well-considered resolutions to even the most frivolous of questions.
 That's why the submitted questions were proctored, and real identities required for commenters.
+It was also built for maximum scalability, so the technical architecture is more involved than what would typically be associated with a standard CRUD webapp such as this.

 ## Aha!
 So why did you build it?